-The celebrations of the ancient festival of Tendong Lho Rum Faat marks the day when Lepcha tribe was saved by the sacred Tendong Hill from a great deluge.
+The celebrations of the ancient festival of Tendong Lho Rum Faat mark the day when the Lepcha tribe was saved by the sacred Tendong Hill from a great deluge.
 It is believed that this natural calamity had lasted for a period of 40 days and 40 nights.

 After this natural calamity, floods and rains followed.
 It felt as if the Gods had become angry with humans.
 Consequently, there was a great loss of life and property.
 The most affected were the people belonging to the Lepcha tribe, as these people were the primary inhabitants of those regions.